A Voice Without Apology

 I’ve always used adversity as fuel.
 To grow.
 To rise.
 To catapult forward.
 This time, I found courage—not just for me, but for others too.

 I’ve been consistent with who I am.
 I’m not afraid when someone tries to tarnish my reputation.
-Don’t let anyone define you, out of their own fears.
+Don’t let anyone define you out of their own fears.
 The only thing, my voice grew stronger!
 How dare I.

-"The success of every woman should be the inspiration of another.
 We should raise each other up.
-Make sure you are very courageous: be strong, be extremely kind, and above allbe humble."
-Serena Williams.
+Make sure you are very courageous:

-They questioned my work ethic
+They questioned my work ethic: Be less.

 Today, I have a new appreciation for all the hardships I faced as a child.
 They built me into the woman I am today.
 That’s where my work ethic comes from, and it’s never a dull day in the office because I don’t take on what I’m not passionate about.

-To the women responsible over my recent magazine cover shoot, and interview, thank you for noticing I was trying to be too modest, to not be fully seen.
-Thank you for telling that I could be beautiful, fabulous and a friggin’ genius and to own it.
+To the women responsible for my recent magazine cover shoot and interview, thank you for noticing I was trying to hold back, to not be fully seen.
+Thank you for telling me that "I could be beautiful, fabulous and a friggin’ genius and to own it."
 You did not know my silent battles!
-But you pushed me up and I needed it.
+But you pushed me up, and I needed it.
+So I won't let you down.

 Through all of these, I’ve had silent prayers for these women, I forgave even without an apology.
 My church group sometimes helped me pray, the closest people have seen my tears, because I’m human, it does hurt, but you don’t dry where you bathe.